脑-机接口控制下机器人辅助康复训练治疗亚急性期脑卒中患者效果的随机对照临床研究

 Objective To evaluate the clinical efficacy of robotic-assisted rehabilitation training for subacute stroke patients under the aegis of BCI technology and elucidate its influence on pertinent serum biomarkers.

-Methods This study was a single-center, randomized, prospective clinical trial design.
-A total of 57 subacute stroke patients admitted to the First Affiliated Hospital of Air Force Medical University from March 2017 to August 2022 were selected, with 49 completing the study.
-Patients were randomly assigned into two groups using an envelope method: the control group received conventional rehabilitation training, while the BCI group underwent robot-assisted rehabilitation training with BCI technology assistance.
+Methods This study was a single-center, randomized, controlled clinical trial .
+Subacute stroke patients admitted to the First Affiliated Hospital of Air Force Medical University from March 2017 to August 2022 were selected.
+All the patients were randomly assigned into two groups using an envelope method: the control group received conventional rehabilitation training, while the BCI group underwent robot-assisted rehabilitation training with BCI technology assistance.
 The intervention period was 4 weeks.
 Motor function assessments and biochemical indicators were evaluated and compared between the two groups at baseline (T0), 1 week post-intervention (T1), 2 weeks post-intervention (T2), and 4 weeks post-intervention (T3).

 Conclusion The integration of BCI-controlled robotic training with conventional rehabilitation protocols holds promise for the amelioration of cognitive functions, enhancement of lower limb motor capabilities, and elevation of BDNF levels in subacute stroke patients.